Education

 If you have an existing mortgage, it does not disqualify you.
 The reverse mortgage proceeds are used to pay off the existing mortgage first, and you receive the remainder.

 Unlike the United States, where the government-backed HECM program means hundreds of lenders offer essentially the same product, Canada's reverse mortgage market is entirely private.
-There are four lenders:
+There are five lenders:

 1. HomeEquity Bank — CHIP Reverse Mortgage